RobertWHurst/Relign/Readme.md

 relign.parallelMap(items, worker(item) -> result) -> promise(results)
 ```

-Parallel map takes a array or object of items and executes an asynchronous
-worker upon each item at once.
-Once the worker has resolved a result for all
-of the items parallel map resolves the results.
-The results object will match
-the same structure as the items object or array.
+If you've needed to process data concurrently you know how hard it can be.
+Parallel map makes the job of concurrently processing data much easier.

+Parallel map accepts an array or object and a worker function.
+The worker function is executed once for each value within the array/object.
+The item is passed as the first argument of the worker function.
+The worker can return a promise, or a value.
+Parallel map returns a promise which once all of the worker has been executed upon all of the items, and any promises it returned have resolved the returned promise will resolve.

 ```javascript
 relign.parallelMap(resourceUrls, url => download(url))